leezisheng/Domino-Series-Expansion-Board/Serial-Servo-Driver-Board/README.md

 [Bus Servo Expansion Board](https://github.com/leezisheng/Domino-Series-Expansion-Board/tree/main/Serial-Servo-Driver-Board) is an expansion module used to control multiple servos via the UART serial communication interface.
 It has the following key features:
 - **Compact Design**: Can be directly connected to XIAO series main control boards or used as an independent module.
-- **UART Interface**: Provides an I2C bus interface for stacking, supporting up to 4 motor driver expansion boards.
+- **UART Interface**: Provide a UART interface for connection and control, supporting stacked cascading to control more serial servos.
 - **Full-Duplex to Half-Duplex Circuit Design**: Uses tri-state buffers and inverters to achieve full-duplex to half-duplex serial communication, with one signal line serving both transmit and receive functions.
 - **Multiple Power Indicators**: Onboard power indicators display the servo power status, chip power status, and communication status.
 - **Power Protection Design**: Uses diodes to prevent reverse power connection and fuses to prevent damage due to servo stalls, supporting 7V to 12V power supply.